VaikunthSridharan/NaiveBayes/Readme.md

 ## SYNOPSIS
 A node JS script that develops a Naive Bayes Model for SMS spam detection.
 ## BACKGROUND
 Naive Bayes is a probabilistic model that is based on Bayes Theorem.
 It is popularly used as a text categorization, whether the given text belongs to specific class or not.
-Examples :
+For example,

 1. Sports or Politics
 2. Email Spam
 ## IMPORTANT REQUIREMENTS
 NodeJS and NPM
-Please download NodeJS and NPM from this link https://nodejs.org/en/download/ Download only the stable version
+- Please download NodeJS and NPM from this link https://nodejs.org/en/download/
+- Download only the stable version
 ## FILES PROVIDED
 ~~~~sh
     --- dataset/